iltempo/rulesio/README.md

 ### Example rule triggers

-* whenever a UserIsHavingAVeryBadDay exception is raised
+* whenever a `UserIsHavingAVeryBadDay` exception is raised
 * the first time any exception occurs
-* whenever a request takes more than 20 seconds to respond
+* whenever a request takes more than 20 seconds to process
+* whenever someone upgrades their account
+* whenever someone does comment#create more than 10 times in a day
-* whenever a POST is done to plan#upgrade
+* whenever someone tagged 'active' doesn't login for a week

 ### Example rule actions

 * send yourself an email or a mobile push message
-* send `current_user` an email or a mobile push message
+* send a user an email or a mobile push message
 * create a ticket in your ticketing system
 * add a data point to a Librato graph
+* tag a user in WhenAUser, or in your CRM
+* segment a user in your email campaign tool